mgupta27/mgupta27/README.md

 - 🧑‍💻 I’m interested in designing software and hardware applications and learning new tools and frameworks.
 - 🏁 My goal is to help do my part in making the world a better place by using my skills in software to help people learn by making knowledge accessible online

-Although I'm at the beginning of my career, I aim to educate myself about software and hardware and share my progress on this repository.
+Although I'm at the beginning of my career, I aim to educate myself about software and hardware and share my progress here.
 Feel free to give any constructive criticism or suggestions on what I should do/learn next!

 <!---